shixm-cloud/ENVR3002/Lab4.md

 ```
 Assume the pressure in the room is always the same as the pressure outside, which is constant `p = 1000` hPa.
 You can ignore the change in the mass of air in the room during cooling, but should be aware of the difference in initial mass (due to the difference in temperature).
 The specific heats at constant pressure and constant volume are 1004 and 717 J kg<sup>-1</sup> K<sup>-1</sup>, respectively.
 For your reference, 1 kWh = 3.6 <span>&#215;</span> 10<sup>6</sup> J.

+### Problem 2 Moist adiabatic process

+In class, we learned that the dry adiabatic lapse rate is 9.8 K/km.